jfvilas/react-file-manager/frontend/README.md

 ...And you'll see the magic 🪄!!

 ## 🎨 UI Customization
-react-file-manager can be easily customized from your React application.
+`react-file-manager` can be easily customized to mmet your React application UI srtyles.

-The simplest way for customizing is as follows:
+The simplest way for customizing this component is as follows:

-  1. Create a css file in your project directory (`fm-custom.css`, for example).
+  1. Create a `.css` file in your project directory (`custom-fm.css`, for example).
   2. Import it in the JSX or TSX file that contains your FileManager object:
   ```javascript
   import './custom-fm.css'
   ```
-  3. Customize your fileManager by adding classes to the `fm-custom.css` file.
-For example:
+  3. Customize your FileManager by adding classes to the `custom-fm.css` file.
+For example (please note we add our class name `custom-fm` on each style):
   ```css
   .custom-fm .toolbar {
     background-color: #e0e0e0;